Golodirsen: History

 Golodirsen was developed by collaborative research led by Prof. Steve Wilton and Prof. Sue Fletcher in the Perron Institute and licensed to Sarepta Therapeutics by the University of Western Australia.

-In the pivotal clinical trial of golodirsen, dystrophin levels increased, on average, from 0.10% of normal at baseline to 1.02% of normal after 48 weeks of treatment with the drug or longer.
+In the clinical trial of golodirsen, dystrophin levels increased, on average, from 0.10% of normal at baseline to 1.02% of normal after 48 weeks of treatment with the drug or longer.
 The change was a surrogate endpoint and the trial did not establish clinical benefit of the drug, including changes to the subject's motor function.

-The pharmacological assessment of golodirsen did not include special population groups, e.g., pregnant and lactating women, the elderly, and patients with concurrent disease states.
-As DMD predominantly affects male children and young adults, and golodirsen is indicated for the treatment of pediatric patients, but primarily not for adult women, the elderly, and patients with comorbidity, it was not evaluated on them.
+The pharmacological assessment of golodirsen did not include special population groups, e.g., pregnant and lactating women, the elderly, and people with concurrent disease states.
+As DMD predominantly affects male children and young adults, and golodirsen is indicated for the treatment of children, but primarily not for adult women, the elderly, and people with comorbidity, it was not evaluated on them.

 The US Food and Drug Administration (FDA) approved golodirsen in December 2019, under the accelerated approval pathway.
-The application for golodirsen was granted fast track designation, priority review designation, orphan drug designation, and a rare pediatric disease priority review voucher.
+The application for golodirsen was granted fast track, priority review, and orphan drug designations, and a rare pediatric disease priority review voucher.